mblsha/cpm22/docs/ccp.md

 def erase():   # ERA
     # args: comfcb; returns to prompt
+    # returns: A status from delete in real code; here none
     setdisk()
     if fillfcb() == 11 and confirm("ALL (Y/N)?") is False:
         return